TikTokers On 'Kitchen Nightmares' Close Bergen County Italian Spot

 Da Mimmo was opened by retired Hoboken detective Vito Gigante Sr., his wife Melissa, and their son Antonio.
-Antonio and his brothers, Vincent and Vito, rose to fame on TikTok, where Vincent has 2M followers, and Vito 41.7M.
+Antonio and his brothers, Vincent and Vito, rose to fame on TikTok.

 The restaurant opened in November 2022 and was on "Kitchen Nightmares" with Gordon Ramsey in 2023.